NixOS/nix/doc/manual/src/contributing/cli-guideline.md

 # Output

 Terminal output can be quite limiting in many ways.
-Which should forces us to think about the experience even more.
+Which should force us to think about the experience even more.
 As with every design the output is a compromise between being terse and being verbose, between showing help to beginners and annoying advance users.
 For this it is important that we know what are the priorities.

 Nix command line should be first and foremost written with beginners in mind.
-But users wont stay beginners for long and what was once useful might quickly become annoying.
+But users won't stay beginners for long and what was once useful might quickly become annoying.
 There is no golden rule that we can give in this guideline that would make it easier how to draw a line and find best compromise.